 I will be focused on a singular value proposition.

 (1) entrepreneurial leaders

 (2) live an integrated life so that they can

 (3) achieve professional success without sabotaging their lives.

 I have scrutinized my tribe and simplified my value proposition.
 I am committed to clarity and will ensure that everything I produce is aligned to this value proposition.

 There are three core components of this value proposition.
 Each is equally important.
-I will start with the end in mind (a fancy way of saying, “please allow me to go backwards in my logic”).
+I will start with the end in mind (a fancy way of saying, “Please allow me to go backwards in my logic”).

-I am passionate about helping others be the best they can be in all aspects of their life.
+I am passionate about helping others be the best they can be in all aspects of their lives.
 I don’t believe you can be successful in business if you have abandoned your family.
-I don’t believe that you can be a successful in your faith life if you don’t leverage the gifts and talents you’ve been given in business to their fullest potential.
+I don’t believe that you can be successful in your faith life if you don’t leverage the gifts and talents you’ve been given in business to their fullest potential.

 How: To live to our full potential and succeed in all aspects of our lives, we must integrate our lives.
 I believe that in order to maximize our success in one area of our life, we must allow the other areas to inform our decisions.

 I don’t believe that you can create a battle between your “work” and your “life” and be successful in either, never mind both.
 I don’t believe that you can separate your faith from your work and still be successful.
 Your faith must inform your work and your work must enhance your faith.